Dallinger/Dallinger/docs/source/email_setup.rst

 1. It serves as the recipient address for outgoing notifications
-2. It is displayed to experiment participants on the error page, so that they can make inquiries about compensation.
+2. It is displayed to experiment participants on the error page, so that they can make inquiries about compensation

 Pitfalls and Solutions